 On September 14, 2017, the Company and an individual entered into a convertible promissory note with unilateral conversion preferences by the individual (the "Convertible Promissory Note").
-On July 11, 2018, the Company's board of directors, approved certain changes to the Convertible Promissory Note wherein the conversion feature was changed from unilateral to mutual between the individual and the Company.
+On July 11, 2018, the Company's Board approved certain changes to the Convertible Promissory Note wherein the conversion feature was changed from unilateral to mutual between the individual and the Company.

-At both March 31, 2020 and December 31, 2019, the total outstanding balance of the convertible promissory note (the "Note") was \$300,000.
+At both June 30, 2020 and December 31, 2019, the total outstanding balance of the convertible promissory note (the "Note") was \$00,000.
 The maturity date of the Note is based on the payment of 0.6% of quarterly gross revenue until 1.5 times the amount of the Note is paid.
-Accrued interest at March 31, 2020 and December 31, 2019 was \$33,759 and \$31,243, respectively.
+Accrued interest at June 30, 2020 and December 31, 2019 was \$36,508 and \$31,243, respectively.
+Interest expense for the three and six months ended both June 30, 2020 and 2019 was \$1,250 and \$22,500, respectively.

-On September 27, 2019, the holder of the Note was granted a warrant to purchase 140,678 shares of common stock of the Company.
-The fair value of this warrant was recorded as financing costs on the accompanying condensed consolidated financial statements.
+On September 27, 2019, the holder of the Note was granted a warrant to purchase140,678 shares of common stock of the Company.
+The fair value of this warrant was recorded as financing costs in the accompanying unaudited condensed consolidated financial statements.
 See NOTE 9 for further details.